Giuseppe Guarino (cardinal)

 Giuseppe Guarino (6 March 1827 – 21 September 1897) was an Italian Roman Catholic prelate and cardinal who served as the Archbishop of Messina from 1875 until his death.
 He was also the founder of the Apostoli della Sacra Famiglia.
 Guarino dedicated himself to proper religious formation for both priests and nuns while serving in both Siracusa and Messina and was known for reigniting the faith in those who were considered cut off from the faith.

-His cause for canonization commenced decades after his death and he has been titled as a Servant of God.
+His cause for beatification commenced decades after his death and he has been titled as a Servant of God.

 Life

 Giuseppe Guarino was born on 6 March 1827 as the second of five children to Michele Guarino and Angela Papia.
 His siblings were: